emissary-ingress/emissary/BUILDING.md

 [the `mypy` cheat sheet](https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html).

-New code must be hinted, and the build process will verify that the type check passes when you `make docker-images`.
+New code must be hinted, and the build process will verify that the type check passes when you `make test`.
 Fair warning: this means that PRs will not pass CI if the type checker fails.

 We strongly recommend using an editor that can do realtime type checking